harmeling/TRASHED2022-how-to-record-lectures/README.md

 editing required afterwards).

-**Note**: also presenting in fullscreen removes the menubar, but the chop out setup has the added value, that you can show during the lecture other information (e.g. a website or your text editor for live programming or a youtube video) and everything will be recorded by Camtasia.
+**Note**: also presenting in fullscreen removes the menubar, but the chop-out-setup has the added value, that you can show during the lecture other information (e.g. a website or your text editor for live programming or a youtube video) and everything will be recorded by Camtasia.